A600 on Raspberry Pi

 At time of writing, and after trying several 32-bit and 64-bit Linux distros, the best performance and the most stable environment is Debian for arm64.
 It's out of the scope of this doc to go through the whole install.
 However, here are some quick things to take into account:

-• Some useful things to get started (like this if you startx it will land in evilwm by default):
+(without password) - Some useful things to get started (like this if you

 apt install xorg evilwm tmux git build-essential sudo alsa-utils mesa-utils ntpdate tzdata